PSoteropulos/psoteropulos/README.md

 <h1 align="center">Hello World! ✌</h1>
-<h3 align="center">I'm Paul Soteropulos, a certified Full Stack Developer with a passion for building, solving problems, and learning.</h3>
+<h3 align="center">I am Paul Soteropulos, a certified Full Stack Developer with a passion for building, solving problems, and learning.</h3>

 ## About Me